 These projects start with simple designs and end with elaborate and professional presentations displayed and discussed at Florida Tech’s Northrop Grumman Senior Design Showcase.

-The National Science Foundation funds a grant for a 10-week summer research experience offered to undergraduate students that are focused on machine learning.
+In addition, the National Science Foundation funds a grant for a ten-week summer research experience offered to undergraduate students that are focused on machine learning.

-The Occupational Outlook Handbook published by the United States Department of Labor, Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including entry-level education, overall working environment and employment prospects.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including entry-level education, overall working environment, and employment prospects.